inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```
 The list \[1,1,1,1] is returned indicating that there are 4 partitions.

-`Step 3` Apply a more complex function.
+`Step 3` Apply a more complex function. <br>
 This function will return the size of each partitions. <br>
-The partitions of objects of type = itertools.chain.
-They have no length, so the function loops throug the rows and counts them.
+The partitions are objects of type itertools.chain.
+They have no length, so instead of using len, the function loops through the rows and counts them.
 ```python
 def apply_model_in_batch(partition):
     cnt = 0